 SnapCalorie

 SnapCalorie focuses specifically on photo-based calorie tracking.
-You snap a picture, and it returns calorie and macro estimates within seconds.
+Snap a picture, get calorie and macro estimates within seconds.
 The app uses depth sensing on newer phones to better estimate portion sizes.
-It’s designed for people who want the fastest possible logging experience without extra features getting in the way.
+Designed for people who want the fastest possible logging without extra features.

 Cal AI

 Cal AI combines photo recognition with a conversational interface.
-Beyond snapping photos, you can describe meals in natural language.
-The app learns your eating patterns over time and can suggest when you might have missed logging a meal.
-It also provides coaching insights based on your data.
+Beyond photos, you can describe meals in natural language.
+The app learns your eating patterns and can suggest when you might have missed logging a meal.

 Foodvisor

-Foodvisor has been in the AI food recognition space for years and has a large database of recognized foods, including many international cuisines.
-It offers both photo logging and traditional search, making it a good hybrid option.
-The app also provides personalized nutrition coaching based on your goals.
+Foodvisor has been in the AI food recognition space for years with a large database including many international cuisines.
+Offers both photo logging and traditional search, making it a good hybrid option.

 MyFitnessPal (with AI Features)

-MyFitnessPal has added AI meal scanning to its already massive food database.
+MyFitnessPal has added AI meal scanning to its massive food database.
 If you’re familiar with MyFitnessPal’s traditional logging, the AI photo feature feels like a natural upgrade.
-You get the best of both worlds: quick photo logging when it works, and the extensive database as a fallback.
+Quick photo logging when it works, extensive database as fallback.

-The key to making AI food tracking stick is reducing friction from the start.
-Here’s how to set yourself up for success:
+The key to making AI food tracking stick is reducing friction from the start:

 Start with your goals.
-Most apps will ask for your calorie target or let you set one based on your weight, activity level, and goals.
-Do this once during setup so you have a benchmark to track against.
+Most apps ask for your calorie target based on weight, activity level, and goals.
+Do this once during setup.
 Don’t obsess over the exact number.
-You can adjust it later.
+You can adjust later.

 Enable notifications.
 Set meal reminders for your typical eating times.
 A simple “Did you eat lunch?” prompt at 1pm is often enough to trigger the 5-second habit of snapping a photo.